sibisabesan26/Mobile_Development_Project/README.md

   - Signup and login screens with SQLite-backed credential validation

 - 📋 **Task Management** (replace task management with feature that is meant for centralized hub)
+  - Add new tasks with title and description
+  - View all tasks in a ListView
+  - Mark tasks as completed
+  - Delete tasks instantly

 - 🗺️ **Map Integration**
   - Garbage Collection Zones: Color-coded overlays by neighborhood with pickup dates and types (garbage, recycling, compost).